 Professional Activities.
-Keynotes at SPLASH 18, ABZ 18, (upcoming), ICSE 2017, FSE 2016, SATURN 2016 (great sketchnote by MJ Broadbent), FSE 2016, and ICSE 2017, and distinguished lectures in 2016 at UIUC and UMass Amherst.
+Keynotes at SPLASH 18, ABZ 18, (upcoming), ICSE 2017, FSE 2016, SATURN 2016 (great sketchnote by MJ Broadbent), ISSTA 2015, and distinguished lectures in 2016 at UIUC and UMass Amherst.
 I chaired a National Academies study on software dependability and certification, and was a member of another study investigating unintended acceleration.
 I have consulted for many companies; I worked with Protom International on the design of a new proton therapy machine, and am currently working with MIT Professional Education and Accenture Solutions on security education for software architects.
 I am a member of IFIP Working Group 2.3 (Programming Methodology).
 I received the 2016 ACM SIGSOFT Impact Award with Mandana Vaziri for our 2001 paper on verifying code with SAT, and the 2017 ACM SIGSOFT Outstanding Research Award.
 I am an ACM Fellow.

 Fa16, Fa15, Fa14, Fa13, Sp13, Fa12, Sp12, Fa11: 6.170: Software Studio